 The Benefits Of Offering Your Customers Store Credit vs Refunds

+There are some significant benefits to offering store credit in place of a traditional refund.
 Sometimes, the law might require giving cash or credit refunds.
-But when you want to keep your customers happy even if you’re not legally obligated, offering store credit is a great option.
+But when you want to keep your customers happy even if you’re not legally obligated, offering store credit can be a great option.

 Some notable advantages to using store credit over a traditional refund are: